Palpatine: Video games

-In The Force Unleashed the empire has captured the rebel leaders and helds them on the Death Star.
-Vader's former apprentice Galen Marec/Starkiller battles his way through the station, defeats Vader and faces the Emperor, who tries to goad him into killing Vader so Starkiller can take his place.
+In The Force Unleashed, the Empire has captured the rebel leaders and holds them on the Death Star.
+Vader's former apprentice Galen Marek/Starkiller battles his way through the station, defeats Vader and faces the Emperor, who tries to goad him into killing Vader so Starkiller can take his place.
 Starkiller defeats the Emperor, but spares him.
-The Emperor then unleashes Force lightning at Starkillers companion Rahm Kota, but Starkiller absorbs it, sacrificing himself to allow the rebels to escape.
+The Emperor then unleashes Force lightning at Starkiller's companion Rahm Kota, but Starkiller absorbs it, sacrificing himself to allow the rebels to escape.

-In the noncanocial dark side ending Starkiller kills Vader and is congratulated by the Emperor, who commands him to kill Kota.
+In the noncanonical dark side ending Starkiller kills Vader and is congratulated by the Emperor, who commands him to kill Kota.
 Starkiller instead attacks the Emperor, who foils his attempt and then crushes him and the rebels with a ship.
 Starkiller later awakens to find his body being grafted with armor to continue serving the Emperor.

-In the again noncanocial DLC to The Force Unleashed II the Rebel Alliance gets defeated in the battle of Endor.
+In the downloadable content for The Force Unleashed II, the Rebel Alliance gets defeated at the Battle of Endor.
 The Emperor then subdues Vader with Force lightning while chastising him for resurrecting his failed apprentice as a clone.